propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 ## Automatic validation ##

-You can automatic validate an ActiveRecord, before saving it into your database, thanks to `preSave()` hook (see [behaviors documentation](/documentation/06-behaviors.html)).
+You can automatically validate an ActiveRecord before saving it into your database, thanks to the `preSave()` hook (see [behaviors documentation](/documentation/06-behaviors.html)).
 For example, let's suppose we wish to add automatic validation capability to our `Book` class.
 Open `Book.php`, in your model path, and add the following code:

 ```php